niallam22/llm-twin/INSTALL_AND_USAGE.md

 #### Comet ML & Opik

-To authenticate to Comet ML (required only during training) and Opik (uses the same Comet credentials), you must fill out the `COMET_API_KEY` and `COMET_WORKSPACE` env vars with your authentication token and workspace name.
+To authenticate to Comet ML and Opik (used for evaluation and monitoring), you must fill out the `COMET_API_KEY` and `COMET_WORKSPACE` env vars with your authentication token and workspace name.

 ```env
 COMET_API_KEY=your_api_key_here